TGAC/eista/README.md

 ## Introduction

-**nf-core/eista** is a bioinformatics pipeline that perform analysis for single-cell spatial transcriptomics data (Vizgen data).
+**nf-core/eista** is a bioinformatics pipeline that perform analysis for single-cell spatial transcriptomics data (Vizgen data and 10x Xenium data).
 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes (implemented and to be implemented) are as follows:

 - **Primary analysis**
   - Cell segmentation - defines cell boundaries from images